frizzant/cs-splide-slider/readme.txt

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/cs-slider` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/cs-slider` directory (after build).
 1. Activate the plugin through the 'Plugins' screen in WordPress